peter88213/nv_themes/docs/template/README.md

 ## Side note

-Actually, the plugin is more intended for Linux, where the default theme looks pretty stale, and there are plenty of desktops, each with a different look.
+Actually, this plugin is more intended for Linux, where the default theme looks pretty stale, and there are plenty of desktops, each with a different look.

 On Windows, *novelibre* uses a lot of native widgets by default, you can hardly do better with custom themes.